-The National Boards are the decision-makers for complaints or concerns about registered health practitioners.
-AHPRA supports the National Boards by performing all the operational and administrative functions of the scheme.
+The National Boards are the decision-makers for concerns about registered health practitioners.
+Ahpra supports the National Boards by performing all the operational and administrative functions of the National Scheme.

-This means that when a person makes a complaint, they deliver their complaint to AHPRA, who will collect all relevant information and give the complaint to the National Board to assess.
-AHPRA will then manage the complaint at the National Board’s direction.
+This means that when a person raises a concern with us, Ahpra, collects all relevant information and provides administrative support to the National Board to assess.
+Ahpra will then manage it at the National Board’s direction.

-For example, AHPRA will receive the complaint and bring it to the National Board’s attention.
-If the National Board decides to investigate the practitioner, it will direct AHPRA to conduct the investigation and will give direction about how the investigation should take place.
-At the end of the investigation, AHPRA will bring the matter back to the National Board who will decide what action to take.
-AHPRA will then give effect to this decision.
+For example, Ahpra will receive the concern and bring it to the National Board’s attention.
+If the National Board decides to investigate the practitioner, it will direct Ahpra to conduct the investigation and will give direction about how the investigation should take place.
+At the end of the investigation, Ahpra will bring the matter back to the National Board who will decide what action to take.
+Ahpra will then give effect to this decision.

 Australian Health Practitioner Regulation Agency

-See information on other agencies that consider complaints about healthcare and services under health complaints entities in each state and territory.
+We have information on other agencies that consider complaints about healthcare and services under health complaints organisations in each state and territory.

-If you are seeking compensation, treatment advice or an apology, please contact your local health complaints entity.
+If you are seeking compensation, treatment advice or an apology, please contact your local health complaints organisation.

 For example, if a National Board sets a condition that a health practitioner complete education to improve their skills, the practitioner must:

-AHPRA receives information from third parties about the restrictions or requirements on the health practitioner’s registration and assesses whether the practitioner is doing what they are meant to.
+Ahpra receives information from third parties about the restrictions or requirements on the health practitioner’s registration and assesses whether the practitioner is doing what they are meant to do.